DRAMATIC VIDEO: Car catches fire after going off DE roadway, into creek

-GREENVILLE, Delaware (WPVI) -- The Action Cam captured the dramatic moments as first responders searched for occupants of a car that ended up on fire in a Delaware Creek.
+GREENVILLE, Delaware (WPVI) -- The Action Cam captured the dramatic moments as first responders searched for occupants of a car that ended up on fire in a Delaware Creek Tuesday night.

-This all happened on Lancaster Pike near Rolling Mill Road in Greenville around 10:00 p.m.
-Tuesday.
+This all happened around 10 p.m. on Lancaster Pike near Rolling Mill Road in Greenville.

 Police believe the driver lost control, hit the side of the bridge and landed in the creek below.